-The February LSAT gets a bad rep. It’s administered in the dead of winter, the questions are kept secret even after the fact, and you'll be cutting it close with the admissions deadlines for most law schools.
-But, just because it is the administration of "last resort” doesn’t make it a terrible option: on the contrary, the February test may be your last - and best - chance to get the score you need and still apply for admission in the Fall of 2016.
+Taking the LSAT in February isn’t necessarily ideal.
+It’s in the dead of winter and East Coast testing centers regularly close for snow!
+To add insult to injury, LSAC keeps the questions secret even after the fact.
+The cherry on top?
+You’re cutting it close with the admissions deadlines for most law schools.
+But, just because it’s often a “last resort” doesn’t make it a terrible option.
+On the contrary!
+The February test may be your last and best chance to get the score you need and still apply for admission in the Fall.

-Admittedly, this is a somewhat self-serving advice.
-After all, we'd love for you to take one of our Winter Full Length or Live Online LSAT classes, purchase a tutoring package, or follow our awesome 2-Month Self-Study Plan.
-Nevertheless, even if you don’t spend another dime on test prep, you should consider the February test to be a viable option if you believe there is any room for improvement.
-This is especially true if you don't think you performed terribly well in December.
+Admittedly, this is somewhat self-serving advice.
+We offer full length In Person and Live Online courses year-round for a reason!
+But it’s also a perfect opportunity for you to purchase some tutoring or follow our Self-Study Plans.
+Nevertheless, even if you don’t spend another second on test prep with us, you should consider the February test to be a viable option if you believe there is any room for improvement.
+Still not convinced?
+Here are some reasons to give it a second look.

-One more thing to consider: if you're still in college, the February test is perfectly timed for Winter break.
+It’s also perfectly timed for winter break.
 Unlike the June or the December administrations, which tend to coincide with the end-of-semester finals at many colleges and universities, a February test is unlikely to compete for your attention with schoolwork.
-And, if you do end up taking a prep course, you will be thrilled with the size of your class.
-(It will probably feel like group tutoring, at a fraction of the cost!).
+Many students take the opportunity to study during Winter Recess between their Fall and Spring semesters, which usually lasts from Christmas until late January.
+And, if you do end up taking a prep course, you’ll be thrilled with the size of your class.
+It will probably feel like group tutoring, at a fraction of the cost!

 January is a miserable month anyway.
 You may as well buckle up and give this LSAT thing another shot.